typeddjango/django-stubs/README.md

 ### How do I annotate cases where I called QuerySet.annotate?

-Django-stubs provides a special type, `django_stubs_ext.WithAnnotations[Model]`, which indicates that the `Model` has been annotated, meaning it allows getting/setting extra attributes on the model instance.
+Django-stubs provides a special type, `django_stubs_ext.WithAnnotations[Model, <Annotations>]`, which indicates that the `Model` has been annotated, meaning it requires extra attributes on the model instance.

-Optionally, you can provide a `TypedDict` of these attributes, e.g. `WithAnnotations[MyModel, MyTypedDict]`, to specify which annotated attributes are present.
+You should provide a `TypedDict` of these attributes, e.g. `WithAnnotations[MyModel, MyTypedDict]`, to specify which annotated attributes are present.

 Currently, the mypy plugin can recognize that specific names were passed to `QuerySet.annotate` and include them in the type, but does not record the types of these attributes.